Fairgrounds gets to new trees thanks to Duke Energy grant

 The Wabash Valley Fairgrounds have 36 new trees thanks to an $8,000 grant from the Duke Energy Foundation.

-"We partner with Duke Energy Foundation, which has a nature grant, and we were awarded $8,000 to plant new trees.
-With any property this size, we have to cut down (old or damaged) trees and we wanted to be able to replace them," said Jenny Hamilton, Vigo County Fairgrounds manager.
+“We partner with Duke Energy Foundation, which has a nature grant, and we were awarded $8,000 to plant new trees.
+With any property this size, we have to cut down (old or damaged) trees and we wanted to be able to replace them,” said Jenny Hamilton, fairgrounds manager.

 Hamilton said the fairgrounds worked with The Tulip Company to get better prices on the new trees, which were planted by the company last week.